"Risky Business: Responsibility and Resilience in a Turbulent World"

 For Conference details and how to apply for a place, please follow link below:

-The deadline for applications is Monday 3rd June 2019
+The deadline for applications has been extended to Monday 17th June 2019

 Previous Annual Conferences